"Replacement" or "Nourishment" - Which Approach Gives Your Body the Power to Restore Optimal Hormone Levels?

 3. Consume the whole forms of hormone balancing herbs like wild yam, licorice, suma, siberian ginseng, rhodiola, chaga, and other adaptogenic herbs, to gain the maximum benefit from all that Nature built into these herbs.

 5. Eliminate the use of typical vitamin and mineral formulations constructed of just a few mineral combinations (like Cal-Mag, Vitamins A, B, C, E, K, Zinc, Copper, Chromium, Vanadium, Selenium, Fatty Acids, etc.).
-Since they are missing the multidimensional qualities Nature builds into whole earthen clays, seaweeds, algae, herbs, seeds and pollens, these isolates will merely imbalance the mineral profiles in your body, leading to long-term hormonal and enzymatic imbalances, and further dis-ease.
+Since they are missing the multidimensional qualities Nature builds into whole earthen clays, seaweeds, algae, herbs, seeds and pollens, these isolates will merely disrupt or deplete the mineral & nutrient balance in your body, leading to long-term hormonal and enzymatic imbalances, and further dis-ease.

-6. Improve the diet by eliminating the concentrated sweets, coffee and refined foods that stress the hormone producing glands, use up your stockpile of mineral building blocks, and reduce their ability to manufacture normal hormone levels.
+6. Improve the diet by eliminating the concentrated sweeteners, caffeinated beverages, fruit & starch excesses, alcohol, and refined foods that stress the hormone producing glands, use up your stockpile of mineral building blocks, and reduce their ability to manufacture normal hormone levels.

 7. Reduce the quantity of garden vegetables consumed and replace them with sea vegetables and other superfoods (providing thousands of times the nutritional benefits).
 Seaweeds have natural hormone balancing influences.